Unpaired Quad-Path Cycle Consistent Adversarial Networks for Single Image Defogging: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we presented HAAN to exploit the self-similarity of multi-foggy relevant features and the complementary texture/structure information to improve the quality of defogged images based on a cyclic generative adversarial framework.
-We devised three basic modules (FRM, FSM, and CTRM) to constrain each other to generate high-quality images from the fog-fogfree to fogfree-fog domain by using four mapping paths.
+In this work, we presented QPC-Net to exploit the multiple constraint criterion to improve the quality of defogged images based on a cyclic generative adversarial framework.We devised three basic modules (FRM, FSM, and CTRM) to constrain each other to generate high-quality images from fog/fogfree domain to fogfree/fog domain by using quad mapping paths.
 We also explored several derived images of foggy inputs to guide our channel-spatial attention to cooperatively retrieve more foggy related contextual information to enhance details in defogged images.
 Finally, we used a novel sky segmentation network to optimize the atmospheric light to guide the FSM to generate more natural foggy images to improve the transformation mapping ability from foggy to fog-free images by FRM.
-Extensive qualitative and quantitative comparisons demonstrate that HAAN delivers superior defogging performance over the state of the art.
+Extensive qualitative and quantitative comparisons demonstrate that QPC-Net delivers superior defogging performance over the state of the art.